-Defendants who use weapons while committing a felony will not face extra charges.
+If you use weapons while committing a felony, you will not face extra charges.
 Instead, the judge will increase the sentence for the underlying felony conviction.

-Therefore, using a gun in the commission of a crime is not a crime in and of itself.
+Therefore, using a firearm in the commission of a crime in Nevada is not a crime in and of itself.
 It is a sentencing enhancement to the underlying crime.1

-When a person uses a deadly weapon in the commission of a felony, a Nevada district court judge may increase the underlying felony sentence by one-to-twenty (1 -- 20) years.
+When you use a deadly weapon in the commission of a felony, a Nevada district court judge may increase the underlying felony sentence by one-to-twenty (1 – 20) years.
 However, this enhanced sentence for using the weapon may not exceed the sentence for the underlying crime:

 Example: A Clark County judge sentences Ted to 10 years for mayhem (NRS 200.280).
 Since Ted used a knife, the judge can increase the sentence by at most 10 more years because the underlying mayhem sentence is for only 10 years.
 So in all, Ted can serve a double sentence of 20 years total.
 10 for the mayhem, and an additional 10 for using a knife while committing mayhem.